owntracks/booklet/docs/guide/quicksetup.md

         $ cp configuration.yaml.example configuration.yaml
         $ nano configuration.yaml

+3. the configuration file requires the following settings:

+   - `dns_domain` is the DNS name of your system as reacheable from the Internet.
+You will set this to, say, `yourname.example.net`.
+   - `email` is your email address which we will use when enrolling a Let's Encrypt certificate on your behalf.
+We don't use this for anything else, and Let's Encrypt will send you mail only when your certificate is about to expire.
+   - we strongly recommend you sign up for the free reverse geo service at OpenCage.
+It costs you nothing, and they provide you with an API key you add to `opencage_apikey`.
+This is used in determining address information for locations (example below).
+   - `friends` is an array of users who will be supported on your system.
+It will typically contain just yourself, but you might wish to have family members, relatives, or friends use OwnTracks on your system.

-3. once you've edited the configuration file with the settings you wish, launch the installer which will install packages and configure services.
+- once you've edited the configuration file with the settings you wish, launch the installer which will install packages and configure services.

         $ sudo ./bootstrap.sh